 - It is more affordable than gold or platinum.

-- Palladium is lighter in weight than platinum, which means it can be used for substantial pieces.
+- Palladium is lighter than platinum, which means it can be used for substantial pieces.

 Palladium is hypoallergenic; however, most palladium jewelry is an alloy of 95% palladium and 5% other metals.
 Depending on what other metals are used, allergies could be an issue for sensitive people.